 How can I tell if a Tracy property manager has hidden fees?expand_more

 Ask for a complete written fee schedule before signing.
-Specifically ask about setup fees, lease renewal fees, maintenance markups, vacancy fees, inspection fees, cancellation fees, and any administrative charges.
+Specifically ask about setup fees, lease renewal fees, maintenance markups, inspection fees, cancellation fees, and any administrative charges.
 A landlord-friendly Tracy manager will put every fee in writing without hesitation.
 If they hedge, walk away.

 What is a maintenance markup and how do I avoid it?expand_more